KhaelK138/KhaelK138.github.io/markdown/PasswordAttacks.md

     print(f"Title: {entry.title}, Username: {entry.username}, Password: {entry.password}")
 ```

-- Determining hash type:
-	- `hashcat --help` will list a lot of info about types of hashes, so if we know where the hash is from, we can look it up here with `hashcat --help | grep -i "{identifier}`
-		- This should return the hashcat mode for the hash, which is a number like 13400
 - Cracking the hash:
 	- `hashcat -m {hashcat_mode (e.g. 13400)} {hash} {wordlist} -r {mutation} --force`
 		- Increase speed with `-O -w 4 --opencl-device-types 1,2`
+- Using a salt
+  - If we have a salt used, there seem to be hashcat version that support that
+  - For example, if we have a salted password hash encrypted with sha256, we can use `hashcat -m 1410 '{password}:{salt}' {wordlist}` to crack it

 ## SSH Private Key Passphrase
 - `ssh2john {private RSA SSH key file} > ssh.hash` will put the hash in a crack-able format